Assistant Professor of English

 Dr. Natalie M. Dorfeld is gleefully dismembering her doctoral dissertation -- Broke, Bohemian, and Burned Out: An In-Depth Analysis of the Adjunct Lifestyle – into bite-sized book chapters.
 The research focuses on the growing, and often detrimental, reliance on adjunct professors in the humanities, composition studies in particular.

-She also dabbles in poetry, which is often sarcastic and dark, much like her soul.
+She also dabbles in poetry, which is often dark and sarcastic, much like her soul.